-Money Matters: Online finance programs
+Money Matters: Online Finance Programs

 A little known secret about me is that I’m obsessive about money and tracking my finances.
 I have this little accordion folder with slots for each of the months and envelopes in each slot so I can collect my receipts.
 At the end of each month, I sit down and total how much I spent on gas, on food, clothes, etc. Now, all this info is available at my bank’s website, but I like doing it by hand and seeing how much I went over (or under) my budget.